japjeevkaur/eng298-sp26-labprep/docs/hello.md

 ## Your Task
 1. Add a new line below that says something like:

 Hello from First_Name Last_Name!
-Today is November x, 2025.
+Today is April x, 2026.

 2. Save the file.
 3. Commit and push your changes using the **Source Control** panel in VS Code (the “branch” icon on the left).